 Left-Only Power Meters

 In the last several years, new power meters have been introduced that do not measure power from both legs.
 Rather, they measure left leg power only.
 These left-only power meters take your left leg power and double it, in order to derive your total power.
 Crank arm-based and pedal-based are the two most common types of left-only power meters.
-With a left-only crank arm-based power meter, the user simply swaps their current left side crank arm for a new, power equipped on.
+With a left-only crank arm-based power meter, the user simply swaps their current left side crank arm for a new, power equipped one.
 With left-only pedals such as the Favero Assioma UNO, you buy a new set of pedals with only the left pedal having a power sensor.

-To be clear, not all crank arm and pedal-based power meters are left-only.
+(To be clear, not all crank arm and pedal-based power meters are left-only.
 You can absolutely buy these power meter types as complete power meters that measure left and right leg power.
-Verve Cycling for example, places a power meter on both the left and right crank arms and can therefore measure both legs.
-Likewise, PowerTap, Favero and Garmin all make pedal-based power meters that can measure total power.
+Verve Cycling for example, places a power meter on both the left and right crank arms.
+It can therefore measure both legs.
+Likewise, PowerTap, Favero and Garmin all make pedal-based power meters that can measure total power.)

-By doubling your left leg power, these power meters are making the obvious assumption that you are producing the same power from both legs (50/50 power balance).
-However, studies have shown that perfect 50/50 power distribution is rare.
+By doubling your left leg power, these power meters assume that you are producing the same power from both legs (50/50 power balance).
+However, studies have shown that perfect 50/50 power distribution is somewhat rare.
 Most of us have an imbalance – some larger than others.
-In fact, imbalances as large as low 40s one leg/high 50s the other leg, aren’t uncommon.
+In fact, imbalances as large as mid-40s one leg/mid-50s the other leg, aren’t uncommon.